-Description: This task involves coordination with RVTD on RVMPO planning projects such as updating the ITS Plan and integrating transit safety into the RVMPO Safety Profile and RTP as outlined in Long Range Planning Subtasks 3.1 & 3.2.
+Funding Source: FTA 5303 Metropolitan Planning Funds, \$20,000 updating the ITS Plan and integrating transit safety into the RVMPO Safety Profile.
 Other transit planning activities will be addressed as part of the 2017-42 RTP update.
 The first activity will be to review and revise transit goals & policies during the update of the RTP to address reductions in transit service.